beancount/docs/docs/13_tutorial_example.md

     bean-report example.beancount balsheet

 Unfortunately, the only output format supported for it at this point is HTML.
-Also, filtering for balance sheet from the command-line is not supported.
+Also, filtering balance sheet entries from the command-line is not supported.
 Generate this to a file and open a browser to it [<span class="underline">\[output\]</span>](http://furius.ca/beancount/examples/tutorial/balsheet.output):

     bean-report example.beancount balsheet > /tmp/balsheet.html